MaterializeInc/materialize/doc/user/content/transform-data/patterns/durable-subscriptions.md

   or materialized view directly powering the subscription, rather than all the way through the dependency chain from the source to the index or materialized view.

+#### Clean-up

+The history retention period represents the minimum amount of historical data guaranteed to be retained by Materialize.
+History clean-up is processed in the background, so older history may be accessible for the period of time between when it falls outside the retention period and when it is cleaned up.

 ## Enabling durable subscriptions in your application